junichi11/fuelphp-netbeans/README.md

 - Right-click in the view or view model file.
 - Navigate
 - Go to action

+### Custom fuel directory name

+If you use "myfuel" name instead of "fuel" directory name, please set as the following.

+1. Project properties > Framework > FuelPHP
+2. fuel name : your fuel directoy name (e.g. myfuel)

 ## Important!
 Don't clone to SD Card port from new project option!(Hang up...)